Signature Trail Kungsleden Hemavan is one of STF’s 12 signature trails.

 Stay here: STF Syter Mountain Cabin

 The bulk of this stage takes you through the spectacular U-shaped valley Syterskalet.
 You hike through a lush landscape framed by steep rocky walls.
 The last kilometres are downhill.
 STF Syter Mountain Cabin is situated in beautiful surroundings by the stream Svärfarsbäcken at the northern end of Storfjället.
 Water can be taken from streams along the trail.
-The cabin has a mountain shop with the Large selection.
+The cabin has a mountain shop.

 Day 3: Syter-Tärnasjö, 14 kilometres, 4–5 hours of hiking.